aaronpk/secevent-pushpull/draft-tulshibagwale-saag-pushpull-delivery.md

 }
 ~~~
 {: #fig-example-request title="Example Pushpull request"}
-In the above example request, the Initiator does not acknowledge any previous events.
-Delivers two SETs and reports an error on a previously received SET.
+In the above example request, the Initiator does not acknowledge any previous events, delivers two SETs, and reports an error on a previously received SET.

 ### Response
 The following is a non-normative example of a response: